grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 </div>

+### What is Data-Arks?

-**What is Data-Arks?** \- It is an in-house Python-based API platform housing several frequently used SQL queries and python functions packaged into individual APIs.
+Data-Arks is an in-house Python-based API platform housing several frequently used SQL queries and python functions packaged into individual APIs.
 Data-Arks is also integrated with Slack, Wiki, and JIRA APIs, allowing users to parse and fetch information and data from these tools as well.
 The benefits of Data-Arks are summarised as follows:

 **Integration:** Data-Arks service allows users to upload any SQL query or Python script on the platform.
 These queries are then surfaced as APIs, which can be called to serve data to the LLM agent.